MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 For more information, see [about_CommonParameters](https://go.microsoft.com/fwlink/?LinkID=113216).

 ### -ReduceTempTokenLifetimeEnabled
 Enables reduced session timeout for temporary URLs used by apps for document download scenarios.
-Reduction occurs when app’s redeeming IP address does not match the original requesting IP.
-Default value is 15 minutes if ReduceTempTokenLifetimeValue is not set.
+Reduction occurs when an app redeeming an IP address does not match the original requesting IP.
+The default value is 15 minutes if ReduceTempTokenLifetimeValue is not set.

 > [!NOTE]
 > Reducing this value may bring degradation in end user experience by requiring frequent authentication prompts to users.